 In 2024 Michael founded The Noticeboard, an online guide and archive focusing on independent and emerging creative activity in Magandjin.
-In 2025 Michael worked at Flying Arts Alliance as the Program and Exhibitions Manager where she managed two touring exhibitions, delivered nine exhibitions in Brisbane, and managed a broad program of in-person and online workshops, webinars and mentorship consultations. all working to develop and platform regional artists across the state.
+In 2025 Michael worked at Flying Arts Alliance as the Program and Exhibitions Manager where she managed two touring exhibitions, delivered nine exhibitions in Brisbane, and managed a broad program of in-person and online workshops, webinars and mentorship consultations.

 Michael graduated with a Bachelor of fine Art (Visual Art) from QUT with distinction at the end of 2023 and was awarded the Metro Arts Substation Workshop prize.